Raj Bhatia

 Three days before World Cup cricket semi-final, I went to buy a new LCD TV.
 City: Bangalore.
 Store: Ezone.

 I searched, but couldn’t get anything within my budget.
-So, I hopped into another shop, couple of minutes away, in the same lane: Girias.
+So, I hopped over to another shop, a couple of minutes away, in the same lane: Girias.

 I found the LCD I wanted, and completed the required formalities for purchasing it in installments.
 With my credit card charged, I now waited for the final invoice, impatient to leave.
 The person from behind the cash counter approached me.
 Smiling, he told me that they had a special promo on.
 Called ‘Sixer’, I had to hit a ‘dice’ with a cricket bat.
 Depending on the digit I got, I’d get a freebie.
 There were in fact six of them, each one linked to a digit.
 Obviously, the most expensive – a premium dinner set – was linked to digit ‘six’!